Nearly Optimal $L_p$ Risk Minimization: Algorithm Design and Analysis

-Based on the inspirations above, we consider the following equivalent min-min-max problem formulation to problem~\eqref{eq9form}:
+In view of the above discussion, by separating the one-dimensional variable $z$ from $x,y$ and $\lambda$, we consider the following equivalent min-min-max problem formulation to problem~\eqref{eq:l2equiform}:

-Note that since $L(x,y,z,\lambda)$ is jointly convex with respect to $(x,y,z)$ for any $\lambda\in\Lambda$, then $\max_{\lambda\in\Lambda}L(x,y,z,\lambda)$ is jointly convex with respect to $(x,y,z)$.
+Note that since $L(x,y,z,\lambda)$ is jointly convex with respect to $(x,y,z)$ for any $\lambda\in\Lambda$, $\max_{\lambda\in\Lambda}L(x,y,z,\lambda)$ is jointly convex with respect to $(x,y,z)$.
 Taking partial minimization of $\max_{\lambda\in\Lambda}L(x,y,z,\lambda)$ with respect to $(x,y)$, we can see that the objective function $\psi(z)$ in \eqref{l2minminmaxproblem} is convex.
-Moreover, due to the convexity of $\psi$, the optimal solution of problem~\eqref{l2minminmaxproblem} is attained either at $z^*$, or $\epsilon$ (the lower bound on $z$ in problem~\eqref{l2minminmaxproblem}).
-To find an approximate solution of problem~\eqref{l2minminmaxproblem}, we design a double-layer method in align with its min-min-max structure.
+To find an approximate solution for problem~\eqref{l2minminmaxproblem}, we design a double-layer method in align with its min-min-max structure.
+Observe that we restrict $x,y$ and $\lambda$ in the same feasible region as in problem~\eqref{eq9form} for the inner min-max problem in \eqref{l2minminmaxproblem}, but do not force the hard constraint $z\geq\epsilon$ for the outer problem as in problem~\eqref{eq9form}.
+Instead, we will search for $z^*$ over $z \ge \cO(\max\{z^*,\epsilon\})$ in our algorithm.